-Yes.
-Your child may be able to get health insurance through Medical Assistance, regardless of your income, because of mental health problems.
-If your child has been seen by a doctor and has a severe mental health "disability," he or she may qualify for Medical Assistance.
-You can find out if your child can get Medical Assistance by applying at the Department of Public Welfare County Assistance Office.
-For more information, contact the Pennsylvania Health Law Project at 1-800-274-3258 and ask for the brochure: Getting Medical Assistance for a Child with a Severe Disability.
+It is very likely.
+Your child may be able to get health insurance through Medical Assistance, regardless of your income, due to their mental health diagnosis and/or treatment needs.
+If your child has been seen by a doctor and has a severe mental health "disability," they may qualify for MA.
+To determine if your child can qualify for MA, view our guide, Getting Medical Assistance for a Child with a Disability, Behavioral or Autism Spectrum Disorder under the PH-95 Category.

-Can my Child be Made to go to Drug or
+Can my child be made to go to drug or alcohol treatment if they don't want to?

-Alcohol Treatment if He/She

-Doesn't Want To Go Willingly?

 It is possible to have your child (under age 18) "involuntarily committed" to drug or alcohol treatment according to Pennsylvania law.
 This law is called "Act 53."
 If you think your child needs drug and alcohol treatment you can file a petition with the court asking to have your child ordered to treatment.
 The law states that this matter is handled through Juvenile Court.
-To get help with filing a petition contact an attorney.
+To get help with filing a petition, contact an attorney.